munkhdorj-m/11th-Python-Review-1/README.md

 **Problem:**

-Check if a number is divisible by 5.
+Input a number and check if it has an even number of digits.

 **Example**

-    Input: 25
+    Input: 1234
     Output: True

-    Input: 12
+    Input: 567
     Output: False

-    Input: 0
+    Input: 89
     Output: True
 ---